magmagcup/django-polls/README.md

 ## **runserver!**
-* >   Go to directory which you clone the repository
+Go to directory which you clone the repository.

-* >  run this command: python manage.py runserver
+* >  run this command in terminal: python manage.py runserver